coderitual/react-pkce/README.md

 # What is It?

+Fork of react pkce which sends data as an urlencoed body.
+Original description below.

 This zero-dependency package enables [React](https://reactjs.org/) applications to use an OAuth2 provider for authentication.
 The OAuth2 provider must support the